ABC CENTRAL TEXAS SAFETY TRAINING CLASSES

 Standards for General Industry

-This course covers OSHA standards for general industry found in the Code of Federal Regulations (CFR) 1926 along with other relevant policies, procedures, and safety and health principles for the construction industry.
+This course covers the OSHA standards for general industry found in the Code of Federal Regulations (CFR) 1910 along with other relevant policies, procedures, and safety and health principles for general industry.
 Special emphasis is placed on those areas that are the most hazardous and most frequently cited by OSHA.

 OSHA Guide to Industrial Hygiene